 What is the benefit to owning a Taexx system?

 When HomeTeam Pest Defense services your home, the technician will inject distribution lines inside the walls with pest control materials limiting contact with your family and pets.
 It’s effective because the pest control materials target pests where they hide, live and breed – inside the walls.
 And, it’s convenient.
-After the initial visit, we’ll service your system from the exterior locked and patented service ports.
-You don’t have to be home for service.
+The advanced external hub means skilled techs can connect and provide pest service to the Taexx in-wall network without needing access to the indoors.

 How do I obtain the Taexx system in my home?

-Does the Taexx system cause moisture build up inside the walls?
+Does the Taexx networked home system cause moisture build up inside the walls?

 No. Independent research conducted by the University of Florida concluded that, “There is more water weight from condensation after a hot shower” than results from servicing a Taexx system in a home.